What to do with used Coffee Grounds?

 The abrasive nature of coarse coffee grounds can remove stubborn stains from your dishes.

-Simply put the used coffee grounds into the utensil you want to clean and scrub as usual and it will make it clean as new.
+Simply place used coffee grounds into the utensil and scrub, as usual, to make it clean as new.

 Dish cleaning with used coffee grounds